An Instagram account promised to plant a tree for every pet picture. 4 million posts later, where are they?

 “We immediately understood the potential this post had and believed we didn’t have the capabilities and resources to keep our end of the post,” the organization explained, adding that it had deleted the post.

 Plant A Tree Co., which did not immediately reply to requests for comments, does not list information on its website about where it is based or who is behind its stated goal of making the planet greener.
-It claims to have planted over 6,500 trees to date, but it does not specify how, where or when.
+It claims to have planted more than 6,500 trees to date, but it does not specify how, where or when.

-While the group says it moved quickly to remove the original post, the sticker continued to spread throughout the online community.
+It says it moved quickly to remove the original post, but the sticker continued to spread online.
 Since the original prompt was deleted, the post’s credit seemingly disappeared.
 That meant it was unclear to users still coming across the post who exactly was behind the trend, leading many to pose variations of the same question: “Ok but WHO is going to plant all these trees for pet pictures?”

 Meta, formerly Facebook, which owns Instagram, told The Washington Post in a statement, “The ‘we’ll plant one tree for every pet picture’ trend shows the power of the Instagram community to raise awareness on important topics.”